 - Space utilization

-While some graduates choose to become independent subcontractors as proprietors of their own interior design firm, others ally themselves with existing organizations.
+While some bachelor's degree program graduates choose to become independent subcontractors as proprietors of their own interior design firm, others ally themselves with existing organizations.
 Over time and with experience, they advance to managerial or supervisory positions.
+Common job titles include:

 - Chief designer

 - Interior design supervisor